MikeRow/BananoPHP/README.md

 ## A clarification about the huge integers

-Nano uses huge integers to represent even a tiny amount (1 nano is 10^24 raw), but PHP supports much lower integers
+Nano uses huge integers to represent even a tiny amount (1 nano is 10^24 raw), but PHP supports much lower integers<br/>

-If you need to perform arithmetic operations directly with the raw amounts, I suggest the [GMP library](https://www.php.net/manual/en/book.gmp.php)
+If you need to perform arithmetic operations directly with the raw amounts, I suggest [GMP](https://www.php.net/manual/en/book.gmp.php) extension

 You can find denomination/raw conversion functions and other usefull stuffs in [lib/NanoTools.php](lib/NanoTools.php)